geudde/attic-chest/pages/13.reference/01.porden/docs.md

 280 THE RESTORATION. book vr

-" For me! the memory of this painful hour
+For me! the memory of this painful hour

-" Shall curb my passions, quench the thirst of power,
+Shall curb my passions, quench the thirst of power,

-" And teach henceforth my sterner soul to find
+And teach henceforth my sterner soul to find

-" A gentle guide in Amiantha's mind;
+A gentle guide in Amiantha's mind;

-" Between the Gnomes and Sylphs might discord cease,
+Between the Gnomes and Sylphs might discord cease,

-" And mighty Ariel's voice confirm the peace."
+And mighty Ariel's voice confirm the peace."

-" 'Tis done," the Sylph replied: " the Veil restor'd, " I wage no war with earth's imperial lord;
+'Tis done,the Sylph replied: the Veil restor'd,
+I wage no war with earth's imperial lord;
-" Peace in our realms shall rest, and stretch her chain " O'er fire's bright regions, and the azure main.
+Peace in our realms shall rest, and stretch her chain O'er fire's bright regions, and the azure main.
 820

-" I lit the torch of war, the furious fire
+I lit the torch of war, the furious fire
-" I fan no longer, and the flames expire!"
+I fan no longer, and the flames expire!"